-There is no hard-fast rule on what kind of tools you must use, but there are some essential ones you need to get you started.
+There is no hard-fast rule on what kind of tools you must use, but you need some essential ones to get started.
 These include; design and file conversion tools.
 Content writing and proofreading tools.
 Keyword research, social media marketing, and website builder tools.

-After reading this article, you will find the best blogging tools for beginners (paid and free) to help you efficiently run your blog.
-I use the tools mentioned in this post in my daily blogging activities which has helped manage and increase traffic to my blog.
+In this article, you will find the best blogging tools for beginners (paid and free) to help you efficiently run your blog.
+I use the tools mentioned in this post in my daily blogging activities, which have helped me manage and increase traffic to my blog.

 With the help of these blogging tools, you will run your blog professionally and keep up with the ever-changing SEO trends in the blogging world.